 - Catalana Occidente

 A word of caution with any of the US based medical insurance companies; please read the fine print and be sure they have coverage in Spain.
 Ask someone and then ask a second person, just to be sure it will be widely accepted in Spain.
-We do know of a family that purchased the US coverage and then once over here realized no one knew what it was and they wasn’t a wide network that would accept it for coverage.
-They ended up cancelling and switching to a Spanish company.
+We do know of several families who purchased the US coverage and then once in Spain realized, they weren’t easily covered.
+No one knew what the company was and there wasn’t a wide network that would accept it for coverage.
+They ended up cancelling and switching to a Spanish company and buying Spanish health insurance.

 Please do your own research and let us know if you find any other companies you would recommend.
 Just contact us, so we can add them to the list or just enter in the information in the comments below.
-We want to be sure that you have enough information to make a decision based on your needs.
+We want to be sure that you have enough information to make a decision based on your needs for your expat insurance.

 Other information we have provided regarding “How to Apply for Non Lucrative Visa for Spain as US Citizen or Canadian Citizen” are listed below.